Mjdgithuber/ThreadedFileCompression/README.md

 `def()` - Handles the compression of each 4096 chunk.

 `inflate_file()` - Reads the compressed file and writes the decompressed data to the filename + '.uc'

+## How to Build
+1. Clone this repo
+2. Navigate to the zlib directory and run `make` followed by `make install` to build zlib
+3. Go back to the src directory and run `gcc main.c zlib/libz.a -lpthread -Wall`

+## Running
+To run the program you need to specify whether you want to compress or decompress a file, this is specified with -c and -d respectively.

+### For Compression
+`./a.out -c file_to_compress #_of_threads`

+### For Decompression
+`./a.out -d file_to_decompress.zl`